talentsconnect/braumeister/README.md

 ```

 #### Finalize a release
-When you execute the `braumeister` with the `finalize` action it will merge the given branch back to `origin/master`.
+When you execute the `braumeister` with the `finalize` action it will merge the given branch back to define main branch (e.g. `origin/main`).

 THIS CHANGES YOUR REMOTE REPOSITORY, HANDLE WITH CARE!